Joralf/acato_assessment/README.md

 - 1 hour - Defining components needed to build basic layout
 - 1 hour - Building filtering by employees name
 - 1 hour - Building filtering by role
+- 1 hour - Some styling for cards and filters using SCSS
+- 1,5 hours - Functionality that helps you add a new employee

+## Next Steps ##

+- Refactor code so separation of concerns is a bit better done
+- Add CSS Modules to prevent scoping issues of CSS

 ## Dependencies ##